wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/table_format.md

 Table format
 ============

 A table is a convenient structure for analytics and display.
-The REST APIs for retrieving multiple events from the data store supports returning results in a table.
+REST APIs for retrieving multiple events from the data store support returning results in a table.
 You can set the form variable to specify a table or a table with headers.
 You can apply table format to any read that returns multiple values and summaries.

 The following is a request to retrieve values using the window parameters: